SharonNicG/52954-Machine-Learning-and-Statistics/README.md

 ### *Presentation:*
 The [scipy-stats notebook]( https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/scipy-stats.ipynb) has two main areas
  - Overview of the [scipy.stats Python library](https://docs.scipy.org/doc/scipy/reference/stats.html)
- - Testing of a hypothesis using the [Diet dataset] (https://www.sheffield.ac.uk/polopoly_fs/1.570199!/file/stcp-Rdataset-Diet.csv) and ANOVA testing.
+ - Testing a hypothesis using the [Diet dataset](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/Data/Diet.csv) and ANOVA testing.

 A new variable is created to facilitate the ANOVA test, and descriptive statistical analysis and analysis of interactions between three variables are completed.
 <br>

 ### *Further Research:*
 While I didn't get to it during this project, I would like to complete more analysis on this dataset.
 First, using a t-test to verify if participants lose weight.
-Second using [ANCOVA]( https://stackoverflow.com/questions/2916760/ancova-in-python-with-scipy-numpy-stats).
+Second, using [ANCOVA]( https://stackoverflow.com/questions/2916760/ancova-in-python-with-scipy-numpy-stats).
 ANCOVA looks for statistically significant difference (covariance) between the means of 3 or more variables.
 This dataset would be suitable for that analysis(https://www.statology.org/ancova-python/).
 <br>
 ***